A basic cole slaw recipe, Tangy Vinegar Based Slaw is zippy and crunchy flavored with a little heat and a pinch of sweet.

-First of al Tangy Vinegar Based Slaw is good by itself as a side item.
+First of all, this slaw is good by itself as a side item.
 It goes with burgers, barbecue, grilled chicken, and fish equally well.
 However, don’t stop there, It also livens up any sandwich, wrap, or taco you put it on.
 As a bonus tip, it’s great for potlucks and family reunions where you need a recipe that can sit out for a while.

 There’s a local restaurant that has it available at lunch to eat any way you want.
 Therefore, I spoon a big helping on top of everything on my plate.
 It’s like ketchup for ketchup lovers, just put it on everything!

 - Cabbage.
 For me the key is cutting the cabbage very thin.

 - Green onions.
 I prefer to add just the green part.
 However, if you want a stronger onion flavor, you can add the white onion.

 - White wine vinegar.
 Vinegar keeps the cabbage tender crisp.